 Recent trends have given the impression that lawn treatments consisting of weed control and lawn fertilization are harmful to people, pets, and the environment.
 The truth is, the applications licensed reputable lawn care services use in their lawn treatments are specifically designed to break down harmlessly after application.
 These products are deemed safe by the EPA for use and are considered non-toxic.
-This doesn’t mean ingesting fertilizer and weed control in raw forms are safe.
-In fact, lawn care companies will always leave behind a yard sign that lets people know the area had been treated with instructions to stay off it for usually a 24 hour duration.
-However, when applications are absorbed and broken down, they are simply compounds which are found in our atmosphere.
+This doesn’t mean ingesting fertilizer and weed control in raw forms is safe.
+In fact, lawn care companies will always leave behind a yard sign that lets people know the area had been treated with instructions to stay off it for usually a 24-hour duration.
+However, when applications are absorbed and broken down, they are simply compounds that are commonly found in our atmosphere.
 The main ingredient in most fertilizers is nitrogen.
-People think this is a scary word, like “gasoline”.
+People think this is a scary word, like “gasoline.”
 However, nitrogen also happens to be the most abundant element in the air we breathe, making up over 78% of what we inhale several times per minute.

 Lawn Treatments for Diseases

 For example, we know that plants and green spaces are beneficial to the environment and the atmosphere.
 Plants are able to utilize carbon dioxide, one of the most abundant greenhouse gases that is harmful to our atmosphere.
 Carbon dioxide is taken in during photosynthesis, which converts sunlight to energy and releases oxygen as a byproduct.
-When a lawn disease is allowed to just run rampant large areas of turf can be killed off quickly and then it spreads to your neighbors.
-The result is not only ugly to look at, but the immediate environment loses the benefit of the gas-exchange that occurs during the photosynthesis process.
+When a lawn disease is allowed to run rampant, large areas of turf can be killed off quickly and then it spreads to your neighbors.
+The only ugly to look at, but the immediate environment loses the benefit of the gas-exchange that occurs during the photosynthesis process.

 Lawn Treatments for Allergy-Causing & Toxic Weeds